dokku/dokku/docs/deployment/methods/git.md

 As of 0.22.1, Dokku will also respect the first pushed branch as the primary branch, and automatically set the `deploy-branch` value at that time.

-Pushing multiple branches can also be supported by creating a [receive-branch](/docs/development/plugin-triggers.md#receive-branch) plugin trigger in a custom plugin.
+Pushing multiple branches can also be supported by creating a [receive-branch](/development/plugin-triggers#receive-branch) plugin trigger in a custom plugin.

 ### Configuring the `GIT_REV` environment variable

-> New as of 0.12.0
+!!! tip "New as of 0.12.0"

 Application deployments will include a special `GIT_REV` environment variable containing the current deployment sha being deployed.
 For rebuilds, this SHA will remain the same.